earthly/website/blog/_posts/2022-06-07-yaml-validate-and-lint-cue-lang.md

 ## What I Learned

 Cuelang lets you constrain your values by adding constraints to the types.
-There are built-in constraints that let enforce ranges and ensure strings match or don't match regular expressions like this:
+There are built-in constraints that let you enforce ranges and ensure strings match or don't match regular expressions like this:

 ~~~{.bash caption=">_"}
 #Person: {